 - Weekends: This mode can be used to select or deselect days as weekends.
 Weekends are marked by default as Saturday and Sunday.
 If Saturday is a school day, select the 'Weekend' mode and then select the first Saturday of the school year.
 This will update all Saturdays to be school days.

-How to: Manage year levels with different number of rotations'
+For Edval 9: Class data - Rotations and How to: Manage year levels with different number of rotations

-Edval will display classes based on what rotation the desktop Edval timetable file is on, Please make sure your current rotation is set up correctly.
-You can change your current in here (Edval10) and (Edval9)
+Edval will display classes based on what rotation the desktop Edval timetable file is on.
+Please make sure your current rotation is set correctly.
+You can change your current rotation here (Edval10) and (Edval9)